osquery/osquery/docs/wiki/deployment/performance-safety.md

 **Memory (M)**: Uses the `memory_info_ex()` function which is deprecated. psutils documentation suggests using `memory_info()` instead.
 The function returns a named tuple and the script uses the `rss` value in the tuple.
 RSS stands for resident set size and is the non-swapped physical memory used by the process.
 This should match the RES column in `top`.

-**Profile.py Simple Thresholds**
+### Understanding Profile.py Categories

-The numbers next to the stats in the script output are determined by the `RANGES` dictionary in `profile.py`
+The numbers next to the stats in the script output (categories) are determined by the `RANGES` dictionary in `profile.py`

 ```
 KB = 1024 * 1024